neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 - `Yes` when prompted to generate a minimal `tailwind.config.mjs` file.
 - `Yes` when prompted to make changes to Astro configuration file.

-With choices as above, the command finishes integrating TailwindCSS into your Astro project.
-It installed the following dependency:
+After making the selections outlined above, the command finishes integrating TailwindCSS into your Astro project and installs the following dependencies:

-- `tailwindcss`: TailwindCSS as a package to scan your project files to generate corresponding styles.
+- `tailwindcss`: TailwindCSS as a package to scan your project files and generate corresponding styles.
-- `@astrojs/tailwind`: The adapter that brings Tailwind's utility CSS classes to every `.astro` file and framework component in your project.
+- `@astrojs/tailwind`: An adapter that brings Tailwind's utility CSS classes to every `.astro` file and framework component in your project.

 Let's move on to integrating React into the Astro application.